CVE-2026-35560: CWE-295: Improper Certificate Validation in Amazon Amazon Athena ODBC driver

 Technical Analysis

-The vulnerability CVE-2026-35560 concerns improper certificate validation (CWE-295) in the Amazon Athena ODBC driver versions prior to 2.1.0.0.
-Specifically, the identity provider connection components fail to sufficiently validate certificates when establishing connections to external identity providers, leading to potential interception of authentication credentials by man-in-the-middle attackers.
-This flaw does not impact connections made directly to Athena itself.
-The CVSS v3.1 base score is 7.4, indicating high severity, with network attack vector, high attack complexity, no privileges required, no user interaction, and high confidentiality and integrity impact.
-The vendor advisory from AWS recommends upgrading to version 2.1.0.0 to address this issue.
+The vulnerability CVE-2026-35560 (CWE-295) affects Amazon Athena ODBC driver versions before 2.1.0.0.
+It is caused by insufficient certificate validation in the identity provider connection components, specifically when connecting to external identity providers.
+This flaw could enable a man-in-the-middle attacker to intercept authentication credentials due to inadequate transport security.
+The vulnerability does not impact connections made directly to Athena itself.
+The vendor advisory from AWS recommends upgrading the ODBC driver to version 2.1.0.0 to address this issue.

 Potential Impact